openmainframeproject/wg-sbom/README.md

 Goals of the WG are:

 1. _Review existing industry standard SBOM definitions and formats (including SPDX implementation at Telco)
 2. _Work with SPDX and CycloneDX to identify attributes and fields pertaining to z/OS Applications.
 Work with the communities to add them to the appropriate profiles.
+Identify minimum attributes based on published guidelines
-3. _Identify SBOM attributes and specifications for Build and Deploy of traditional z/OS applications that follow an incremental build and deploy processes – with the ability to extend to full application builds and deploy for packaged application products
+3. _Identify SBOM attributes and specifications for Source, Build and Deploy of traditional z/OS applications that follow an incremental build and deploy processes – with the ability to extend to full application builds and deploy for packaged application products
 4. _Validate and review identified standards across at least 10 different mainframe enterprises